harishgobugari/SSEETL/README.md

 ## Introduction

-This project aims to create an ETL pipeline to extract and process vehicle data and EV charging point information from specific websites.
-The processed data is then used for analysis and to make data-driven decisions.
+The goal of this project is to create an ETL pipeline for collecting and processing vehicle, population and EV charging point data from designated online sources.
+This processed information will be analyzed to identify optimal locations for establishing EV charging infrastructure nationwide.

 ## Project Structure